9elements/academy/rails/fat-controllers-business-logic.md

 ## Further Refactorings

-The StripeService has two concerns, the first one is to create a Stripe customer and the second one is to create a charge.
-This could be refactored into a StripeCreateUserService and StripeCreateCharge service.
+The `StripeService` has two concerns, the first one is to create a Stripe customer and the second one is to create a charge.
+This could be refactored into a `StripeCreateUserService` and `StripeCreateCharge` service.

-Also the @stripe_charge is leaking into the view.
+Also the `@stripe_charge` is passed into the view - so the view needs to know how to deal with Stripe responses.
 If you want to switch to a different payment processor you'll need to refactor the view too.
-To fix that we could introduce a PaymentService that uses the StripeCreateUserService and the StripeCreateCharge to communicate with Stripe.
-The result should be abstracted in a ValueObject and this should be passed to the view.
+To fix that we could introduce a `PaymentService` that uses the `StripeCreateUserService` and the `StripeCreateCharge` to communicate with Stripe.
+The result should be abstracted in a [ValueObject](https://medium.com/@franzejr/value-object-in-ruby-89b5e3b6b5f9) and this should be passed to the view.
 With that refactoring you could swap out the payment processor without touching model, controller or view.